mannanshafique/Quiz-App/README.md

-# ppractice
+# Quiz App

-A new Flutter application.
+A Flutter app in which you gave quiz.

 ## Getting Started